 1. Have high nutritional value

-Silkworms have high moisture and nutrient contents beneficial to bearded dragons’ health.
+Silkworms have high moisture and nutrient content beneficial to bearded dragons’ health.

 2. Suitable for young and adult bearded dragons